Former UFC champ, WWE star arrested on attempted murder charge - NewsBreak

 Velasquez is in the Santa Clara County Jail.

 San Jose Police said that the motive for the shooting is unknown at this time.
-Velasquez is set for a court appearance on Wednesday.FIFA, UEFA ban Russian clubs, national team from competition amid invasion
+Velasquez is set for a court appearance on Wednesday.What is the ‘vacuum bomb’ that Russia is accused of using in Ukraine?

 According to ESPN , Velasquez has a UFC record of 14-3.
 Velasquez won his first nine fights before defeating Brock Lesnar for the UFC heavyweight championship in October 2010.
 Velasquez lost the title to Junior dos Santos in November 2011, but beat dos Santos to win the championship for a second time in December 2012.